Parakuyo people: About

-The Kwavi being part of the Gogo group is an indication of the emergence of the Gogo tribe which basically is not a tribe but a Nation.
+The Kwavi being part of the Gogo group is an indication of the emergence of the Gogo people, which is not a tribe but a Nation.
 The Gogo is a modern agglomerate group, the different sections being brought together by the great leader Mazengo.
-The group is made up of such elements as Wakaguru this gave rise to the Gogo people around Mpwapwa and just like the Wakaguru are characterised as being agriculturist, you have the Gogo of Western Gogoland who are more like their western neighbours the Konongo and the southern Gogos, who are a mixture of the agro-pastoralist Wasangu and agriculturist Hehe.
+This gave rise to the Gogo people around Mpwapwa, made up of such elements as Wakaguru who are characterised as being agriculturist, the Gogo of Western Gogoland who are more like their western neighbours the Konongo, and the southern Gogos, who are a mixture of the agro-pastoralist Wasangu and agriculturist Hehe.

-The Wakwavi origins have been attributed to conflicting sources, most people claimed that they were of Masaai influence, namely referring to Parakuo Masaai influence, another school of thought point to a common origin with the Hadzabe and even Nyaturu.
+The Wakwavi origins have been attributed to conflicting sources.
+Most people claimed that they were of Masaai influence, namely referring to Parakuo Masaai influence, another theory points to a common origin with the Hadzabe and even Nyaturu.

-An alternative view is that the term Wakwavi (or Kwafi) is a Swahili corruption of the Maa iloonkuapi (‘people of other lands’).
+An alternate view is that the term Wakwavi (or Kwafi) is a Swahili corruption of the Maa iloonkuapi (‘people of other lands’).
 Among Maasai, this is a relative term for other Maasai-speaking groups or sections who are not close allies: if section A regard section B as iloonkuapi, then B may apply the same term to A, implying mutual mistrust.
 The confusion appears to stem from an early work by the coastal missionary Ludwig Krapf, whose Maasai informant wished to distance himself from those Maasai who were responsible for raids on the Swahili coast.
 He described them as iloonkuapi, and Krapf assumed that they were other Maa-speaking peoples who were deadly enemies of the Maasai proper, regarding iloonkuapi as an absolute term rather than a reciprocal one.
 Subsequent visitors to the area followed Krapf’s account and the name Wakwavi became established, randomly applied to ethnic groups who were neighbours of the Maasai proper and shared their culture up to a point.